Bill Borden: The Man, the Legend, the Publicity Stunt…

-This story first appeared in Echo Magazine and was copied onto this blogspot, which was built by Bill Borden for my company.
+This story first appeared in Echo Magazine and was copied onto my subsequent blogspot, which was built by Bill Borden for my company.
 Borden set up DONN LISTON COMPANY with the State of Alaska, along with my Facebook Company page, emails and even my home security system–in a good old fashioned confidence scheme.
-His team’s apparent goal has been to indenture me now more than 3 years,
+His team’s apparent goal has been to indenture me now more than 3 years and steal my Eagle River home,

 As a long-time Independent Alaska Journalist, my stories go where the facts lead me.
-I have maintained my integrity while Borden has recently tried to silence me and smear me.
+I have maintained my integrity throughout this ordeal while Borden has committed illegal acts before the court, including purgery, and tried to silence me and smear me.
 I believe Borden has committed felony cyber crimes against me and my business.

 With this post I declare this old Alaskan isn’t going down without a fight!